Perpetual virginity of Mary: Establishment of orthodoxy: 4th century

 The only important Christian intellectual to defend Mary's virginity in partu was Ambrose, Archbishop of Milan, who was the chief target of the charge of Manicheism.
+In 391, he wrote Concerning Virginity whose full title was On the Education of the Virgin and the Perpetual Virginity of Mary.
 For Ambrose, both the physical birth of Jesus by Mary and the baptismal birthing of Christians by the church had to be totally virginal, even in partu, in order to cancel the stain of original sin, of which the pains of labor are the physical sign.
 It was due to Ambrose that virginitas in partu came to be included consistently in the thinking of subsequent theologians.
 Bonosus of Sardica also denied the perpetual virginity of Mary, for which he was declared a heretic.
 His followers would survive for many centuries, especially among the Goths.
-Additionally the perpetual virginity of Mary was denied by some Arians.
+Additionally, the perpetual virginity of Mary was denied by some Arians.

 Jovinian was condemned as a heretic at a Synod of Milan under Ambrose's presidency in 390 and Mary's perpetual virginity was established as the only orthodox view.
 Further developments were to follow when the Second Council of Constantinople in 553 formally gave her the title "Aeiparthenos", and at the Lateran Synod of 649 Pope Martin I emphasised the threefold character of the perpetual virginity, before, during, and after the birth of Christ.

 Athanasius of Alexandria (d.393) declared Mary Aeiparthenos, "ever-virgin", and the liturgy of James the brother of Jesus likewise required a declaration of Mary as ever-virgin.
-The view was also defended by Augustine, Hilary of Potiers, Didymus the Blind, Cyril of Alexandria among others.
+This view was defended by Augustine, Hilary of Poitiers, Didymus the Blind, Cyril of Alexandria among others.